robbie-carragher/InStock-Client/README.md

 <h3> 👋 Introduction </h3>
 <hr/>
   <p>I am an experienced Web Site Developer based in Nelson, BC, Canada.
 I love combining the worlds of logic and creative websites to make eye-catching, accessible, and user-friendly web and applications.
-My interest in development started in 2013 and 2017 when I studied full-stack web development at Selkirk College and continued my education by attending the software engineering BootCamp at BrainStation.
+My interest in development started in 2019 and in 2019 when I studied full-stack web development at Selkirk College and continued my education by attending software engineering at BrainStation.
 I have a serious passion for coding and dynamic user experience. </p>

   <h3> ❤️ InStock - Warehouse & Inventory Management System </h3>